edgarpf/aws-networking/README.md

 * NAT gateways managed by AWS don't accept traffic initiated from the internet.
 However, if inbound internet traffic is permitted by your security group or Network ACLs then it appears as accepted.
 * Only Application Load Balancer (ALB) supports Local Zone.
 * You cannot use a Lambda function as a target when using Local Zone subnets for configuring the ELB.
-* When a virtual private gateway receives routing information, it uses path selection to determine how to route traffic.
-The longest prefix match applies.
-If the prefixes are the same, then the virtual private gateway prioritizes routes as follows, from the most preferred to the least preferred:
-  * BGP propagated routes from an AWS Direct Connect connection
-  * Manually added static routes for a Site-to-Site VPN connection
-  * BGP propagated routes from a Site-to-Site VPN connection.
 * AWS advertises appropriate Amazon prefixes to you so that you can reach either your VPCs or other AWS services.
 You can access all AWS prefixes through this connection; for example, Amazon EC2, Amazon S3, and Amazon.com.
 You do not have access to non-Amazon prefixes.
 AWS recommends that you use a firewall filter (based on the source/destination address of packets) to control traffic to and from some prefixes.
 If you're using a prefix filter (route map), ensure that it accepts prefixes with an exact match or longer.
 Prefixes advertised from AWS Direct Connect may be aggregated and may differ from the prefixes defined in your prefix filter.
 * AWS Direct Connect is a networking service that provides an alternative to using the internet to connect to AWS.
 Using Direct Connect, data that would have previously been transported over the internet is delivered through a private network connection between your facilities and AW.
 * AWS Direct Connect (DX) provides three types of virtual interfaces - public, private, and transit.